Quantitative Social Science Data

 Comparative politics

-Focusing on (economic, institutional, political) country-level data, so excluding region-level like e.g. Regions of Russia (RoR).
+Focusing on (economic, institutional, political) country-level data, so excluding region-level like e.g. Correlates of State Policy (US) or Regions of Russia (RoR).

 International relations